How to Choose a Hidden Camera

 If you plan to use your camera primarily in low-light conditions, look for models with low "lux" rating numbers.
 The lower the lux rating, the more proficient the camera is at recording when there's minimal light hitting its subject.
 Typically, a lux rating of 2 or lower will provide good image resolution in dimly lit rooms.
 As noted above, if you need a cam that can shoot and record in the pitch dark, choose an infrared (IR) Night Vision model.

-You can learn a lot about picture quality and low-light performance by reading our descriptions and the specs of each model, but experienced best hidden camera users know that there's no substitute for hands-on experience.
+You can learn a lot about picture quality and low-light performance by reading our descriptions and the specs of each model but experienced best hidden camera users know that there's no substitute for hands-on experience.
 When you unpack your new camera for the first time, try it out in the location and lighting conditions where you'll be using it most often.
 If you can't do that, try to simulate the conditions as much as possible.
 Often, subtle changes in the positioning of your camera can significantly improve the quality of your results.

 Video Storage and Viewing Options

-Video storage and recording times differ among hidden camera.
+Video storage and recording times differ among hidden cameras.
 Most of our models capture and store video to a standard SD memory card (though some models don't use SD cards and record directly to the camera's built-in internal memory).
 The SD card can be easily removed and plugged into any computer, where the video you've shot can be viewed, edited, and saved.
 Devices that use internal memory (our necktie camera, for example) are plugged into a computer for video viewing and sorting.

 The amount of video you can record before you need to change cards (or fill up a device's internal memory) varies by camera.
 Most cameras accept memory cards of varying capacities, generally from 2GB to 32GB.
 But due to engineering differences between models, there's not an exact formula that lets you directly equate the capacity of the card with the total hours and minutes of recording time that a particular camera provides.
 For example, some hidden cameras might give you 20 or 30 minutes of video per GB of memory, while others might deliver well over an hour per GB.
 Generally, the higher resolution the video signal, the shorter amount of total recording time you can get per SD card.